jbuchacher/bgc-into-to-react/README.md

 1. To run the app, you will need to

-In the same terminal window run the following command: cd my-app npm start
+In the same terminal window run the following commands:

+`cd ~/Desktop/my-app`

+`npm start`

 See below screen capture to follow along: